RediSearch/RediSearch/docs/python_client.md

 ## Class BatchIndexer
-A batch indexer allows you to automatically batch document indexeing in pipelines, flushing it every N documents.
+A batch indexer allows you to automatically batch document indexing in pipelines, flushing it every N documents.
 ### \_\_init\_\_
 ```py